vikhola/vikhola/docs/guides/errors.md

 ## Critical

-The critical level handles exceptions that occurs during previous levels or `kernel.finish` event.
-As with the warning, this level runs after the response has already been sent and provides its own event, [`kernel.critical`][critical_event], which also can be useful for logging.
+The critical level handles exceptions that occurs during previous error levels or during response writing.
+This level provides its own event, [`kernel.critical`][critical_event], which as `kernel.warning` can be useful for logging.

 ```js
 server